albertopeam/blockchain-developer_supply-chain/README.md

 The contract address

-If libraries were used, include why these libraries were adopted.
+If libraries were used, include why these libraries were adopted. truffle-assertions -> to test events emitted by contracts

 If IPFS is used, include how IPFS is used in this project.